Dr Bernard E Richardson

 Measures of Esteem

-I am currently an Associate Editor of Acta Acustica United with Acustica.
-I am a former member of the Council of the Institute of Acoustics.
+I currently sit on the Awards and Membership committee of the Institute of Physics.
+I am a former Associate Editor of Acta Acustica United with Acustica and a former member of the Council of the Institute of Acoustics.

 I have given many invited papers at conferences and at learned societies, including giving a Royal Institution Friday Evening Discourse (2000) and I am a former Kelvin Lecturer of the British Association.

-Over the years I have taught all manner of subjects, including optics and Fourier transforms, signal processing, analogue and digital electronics, computer interfacing, computer programming, and practical physics.
+Over the years I have taught all manner of subjects, including quantum mechanics, vibrations and waves, magnetic and gravitational fields (to geophysicists), signal processing, analogue and digital electronics, sound synthesis, computer interfacing, computer programming, and practical physics.

 I currently teach the following modules: